limorl/monorepo-python-sample/README.md

     aws configure sso
 ```

-Skip SSO session name and set the profile name to default.
+Skip SSO session name and set the profile name to `default`.
 If you are using multiple profiles, add `--profile-name <profile>` to each command.

 Then build and deploy: